Cataract surgery

 Cataract surgery is usually done as a day-case procedure, which means you’ll have the operation and go home on the same day.
 You won’t be able to drive straight after surgery though, so you’ll need to arrange for someone to take you home.

 You’ll usually have cataract surgery using local anaesthetic eye drops.
-Sometimes, you may have a small injection of local anaesthetic into your eye too.
-The anaesthetic numbs your eye so you won’t feel any pain, and means you’ll be awake during the procedure.
+Sometimes, you may have a small injection of local anaesthetic around your eye too.
+The anaesthetic numbs your eye so you won’t feel any pain from cataract surgery, and you’ll be awake during the procedure.
 Sometimes, you may be offered a sedative.
 This will make you drowsy and relaxed during the operation, so you’re not fully aware of what’s happening.
 Under certain circumstances, you may have a general anaesthetic, which means you’ll be asleep during the operation.
 But this is less common.

 Almost all cataract surgery in the UK is done using a technique called phacoemulsification (pronounced fa-co-emul-se-fa-cation).
-This involves using ultrasound (sound waves) to gently break down the cloudy lens and replacing it with a new, artificial one.
-This procedure usually takes about 20 to 45 minutes.
+This involves using sound waves (ultrasound) to gently break down the cloudy lens and replace it with a new, artificial one.
+Cataract surgery usually takes about 20 to 45 minutes.
+But expect to be at the hospital for between four and six hours (longer if you need a general anaesthetic).

-Your surgeon will place a clean sheet over your face, just leaving it open at the eye you’re having treatment on.
-They may put a tube under the sheet to blow fresh air around your mouth and nose to make you feel more comfortable.
+Your surgeon will place a clean sheet over your face, and just leave it open at the eye you’re having treatment on.
 They’ll use a small clip to hold your eyelid open so you don't need to worry about blinking.

-Your surgeon will make a tiny cut on the surface of your eye, and a small hole in the part of your eye that holds the lens.
+Your surgeon will make a tiny cut on the surface of your eye.
 They’ll then insert the ultrasound probe and use it to gently break down your lens.
 Your surgeon will remove the broken lens from your eye and insert your new artificial lens.
 You’ll be awake and may see some movement and lights during the procedure, but you won’t be able to see anything in detail.
 You won’t feel any pain but you may feel some touch and pressure.

-Your surgeon will usually leave your eye to heal naturally without stitches.
-They’ll usually cover your eye with a pad or dressing.
+Your surgeon will usually leave your eye to heal naturally without using stitches.
+They may cover your eye with a dressing.

 If you have a dressing, keep it in place overnight to protect your eye.
 You may be able to remove the dressing yourself the following day but check with your surgeon.
 The hospital may give you a plastic shield to wear at night, which will prevent you from accidentally rubbing your eyes.
 They’ll tell you how long you need to wear this for.

 Your eye may feel a bit sore at first as the anaesthetic wears off.
 You can take over-the-counter painkillers to manage this.
 You’ll usually have antibiotic eye drops to help prevent an infection, and steroid eye drops to help control any swelling in your eye.
 Follow your surgeon's advice about how often to use your drops.
-It’s important to complete the whole antibiotic course.
-You’ll probably need to use them for at least two weeks.
+It’s important to complete all the antibiotic medicines you’re prescribed.
+You’ll probably need to use them for at least a week.

-Most people recover quickly from cataract surgery, but you may feel more tired than usual for a few days.
+Most people recover quickly from cataract surgery and you may feel normal the day after your operation.
+But you may feel more tired and unsteady than usual for a few days.
 Your eye may look red and bruised at first and feel a bit itchy and gritty.
 This should start to improve after a couple of days.
 Lights and colours may seem unusually bright at first too.
 This should also settle down within a day or two.
 You should feel comfortable reading or watching TV the day after your surgery (although you may need reading glasses).

-Within the first week after your operation, your eye should be feeling back to normal, and your vision should start to get better.
+Within the first week of your operation, your eye should feel back to normal, and your vision should start to get better.
 But it may take a few weeks for your eye to heal completely.
 If you work, you can go back as soon as you feel ready, depending on what your job involves.

 Looking after your eye